7 Ways To Achieve Work-Life Balance Like Jesus

 So, we can't demand something God never promises.
 His 'best life' for us might be a hard, exhausting one.

-I've added short application questions throughout the post to help you apply it to your life.
+I've added short application questions throughout the post to help you apply them to your life.

 God's 'best life' for us might be a hard, exhausting one.
 But alongside the exhaustion and hard work, Jesus offers us deep rest.
 Like a weekly Sabbath (Ex.
 20), the freedom of forgiveness from our sins, and the direct access we have to God through Christ (see Heb.
 4:1-16).